Thai Cucumber and Shrimp Salad (Light, Zesty & Refreshingly Crisp)

 Instructions

-Pat shrimp dry and season with salt and black pepper.
+Pat the shrimp dry with paper towels and season with salt and black pepper.

-Heat olive oil in a skillet over medium-high heat.
-Cook shrimp for 1–2 minutes per side until pink and opaque.
-Remove from heat and let cool slightly.
+Heat the olive oil in a large skillet over medium-high heat.
+Cook the shrimp for 1–2 minutes per side, or until pink and opaque.
+Transfer to a plate and allow to cool slightly.

-In a small bowl, whisk together lime juice, fish sauce, honey (or sugar), rice vinegar, garlic, ginger, and chili.
+In a small bowl, whisk together the lime juice, fish sauce, honey, rice vinegar, garlic, ginger, and chili until well combined.

-In a large bowl, combine cucumbers, red onion, cilantro, and mint.
+In a large serving bowl, combine the cucumbers, red onion, cilantro, and mint.

-Pour dressing over the salad and toss gently to combine.
+Pour the dressing over the salad and toss gently until everything is evenly coated.

 Tips & Variations

-Use English cucumbers for fewer seeds and extra crunch
+English cucumbers work best because they have fewer seeds and stay extra crisp.

 Make-Ahead & Storage

-This salad is best enjoyed within 24 hours.
-Store in an airtight container in the refrigerator.
-For meal prep, keep the dressing separate and combine just before serving to maintain crisp texture.
+This salad is best enjoyed within 24 hours for maximum freshness and crunch.
+Store leftovers in an airtight container in the refrigerator for up to 2 days.

 FAQ